yipben/fall3/clust/work_log.md

 *8 November*
 - edited merge.R so that list_rev.csv only includes listings with more than three reviews (as per Wheeler's example)
+- deleted list_rev.csv from github and added to .gitignore (so the file exists locally but should be ignored by git)